What are hairballs?

 There are two methods of treatment.
 Adding extra fibre to the diet, or the introduction of lubricants, which assist with the passage of hairballs.

 Hairball diet: If hairballs are a regular problem and an underlying medical cause has been ruled out, your veterinarian may recommend a hairball diet for your cat.
 These work by adding fibre to the diet, which assists with the passage of hairballs, they also improve skin and hair condition, which in turn reduces shedding.

 Hairball remedies: These products are usually non-digestible oil type products which help lubricate the digestive system and aid the movement of the hairball to the bowel.

 Are hairballs dangerous?

-In most cases no, they are not dangerous but if your cat is frequently suffering from hairballs then it can be an indication that the hair in the digestive system has impacted, which can cause gastrointestinal blockages preventing your cat from vomiting or defecating.
+In most cases no, they are not dangerous but if your cat is frequently suffering from hairballs then it can be an indication that the hair in the digestive system has impacted, which can cause gastrointestinal blockages which prevent the cat from vomiting or defecating.
 It has been observed that hairballs the size of baseballs have been removed from the stomachs of cats.

 Symptoms of a serious problem include a swollen and hard stomach, vomiting, diarrhea, loss of appetite.
 It is important to see your veterinarian immediately.